daemon-labs-io/docker-local-rag/README.md

 ### Final check

-Open your browser and navigate to the following
+Open your browser and navigate to the following:

 ```text
 http://localhost:8080